turingschool/gear-up/m4_sessions/1710-inning/group_four.md

   - Balloon drops w/ thumb drives of S. Korean and other media - opening the curtains to the world
   - Organization tracking container ships via saletite
   - Impact of radio on helping people make the decision to defect
-  - Jonathan's friends in NK and taking pictures to raise awareness and make it real
+  - People in NK and taking pictures to raise awareness and make it real
   - LINK - Liberty In North Korea
   - Jonathan is still in the exploration phase and working on how he can be involved and make an impact
 - [Code For Social Good](https://app.code4socialgood.org/) (David)